neherlab/genome-assembly/README.md

    -resume
 ```

-### Genome Assembly

-The automatization should include filtering reads by length, subsampling reads, and running the different assemblers suggested in the trycycle guide.

-At this point we should add a script that should recapitulate the data and produce information on the quality of contigs.
-The user can then decide which contigs should be submitted for the last processing step, which consists in reconciliation with trycycle.

-### Folder structure
+## Folder structure

-This is the general idea for the directory structure of the project
+This is the general idea for the directory structure of the project.
+Before running the first workflow (or while running it if `set_watcher` is set to true) data should be placed inside the `run_name/input` folder.

 ```
 runs